dctime/signals/issues and todo.md

 Add card should not limit values while let the screen decide

-Add a research item chamber to reseach signal mod items
+Add a research item chamber to reseach signal mod items (5)

 research station not synced and stored

 ### 2025.7.3

 use init() to compute screen coord of research station

+### 2025.7.5

+research station only support one to one recipes

+output slot should not able to modify

+research station item chamber data needs to be stored